-AmTrust International Limited (AIL) 10th Floor, Market Square House, St James's Street, Nottingham, NG1 6FG
+AmTrust International Limited (AIL) 10th Floor, Market Square House, St James's Street, Nottingham, NG1 6FG Incorporated in England and Wales Registration Number: 01683840

 AIL is a company limited by shares, recognised as an insurance holding company in accordance with Solvency II.
 Its main business is to acquire and hold participations in subsidiary undertakings that are exclusively or mainly insurance undertakings.
 AIL does not, in itself, write any insurance business.
 AIL's regulated insurance companies are all registered in the UK, which means they must comply with the Solvency II regulatory regime on a solo basis.